semer-11/ethio-data/README.md

 ```

 # Contributions
 Contributions to the Ethiopian Data API are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+[Read More here](https://github.com/semer-11/ethio-data/blob/main/CONTRIBUTING.md)

 # License
 This project is licensed under the MIT License.